 I really didn’t find any recommendations for hotels our tours that made me say “a-ha!”
 But maybe I don’t need to: This terrific blog post from Robin on the Cantankerous Mule blog is proof that seeing the Northern Lights in Edmonton is pretty easy to do yourself.
 This is exactly why I prefer getting my information with bloggers who share their personal experiences rather than commercial websites or anything like tripadvisor or travelpod.

-Bottom line: Be ready for weird hours, have your camera gear packed and get moving!
+Be ready for weird hours, have your camera gear packed and get moving!
 Robin even included some nice photography tips that I will keep handy.
 Apparently, the Aurora Watch website is also a must.
 Edmonton isn’t a huge city at short of a million, so it should be easy to get to the darker outskirts according to what aurorawatch.ca recommends.

-I still have no idea where to stay when it’s time to head to Edmonton.
-But I have some time to prepare for that.
-We’d also need some non-Northern Lights plans, so I’d have to schedule around an Edmonton Oilers game.
+Aside from the aurora, I’d have to schedule around an Edmonton Oilers game.
 They were one of the teams I grew up watching during the rise of the Gretzky era.
 I consider Edmonton fans a serious bunch of hockey people, and it would be great to watch a game with that crowd.
 (And let me know if you have other ideas for what to do while visiting Edmonton in the winter.)

-Is Swoop Airlines the Ticket?
+Is Swoop Airlines the Way to Go?

 The price is more than competitive.
 I have high hopes for the onboard experience.
 The airport is further away for us, but might be a wash with security lines being shorter.
 It would be nice to have service more than two days a week.
 I am more than interested in trying Swoop, so we’ll see if I can fit it into the plans when the time comes!